Quotes from The Simpsons

 Season 8

-Marge: I'm going into the dining room to have a conversation.
-If you want to join me, fine. (leaves room) Hello Marge, how's the family?
-I don't want to talk about it.
+Marge: I’m going into the dining room to have a conversation.
+Anyone who wants to join me is welcome. {leaves room) Hello Marge, how’s the family?
+I don’t want to talk about it.
 Mind your own business!

 Marge: Listen to your mother, kids.
 Aim low.
 Aim so low no one will even care if you succeed.
 Dinner's in the oven.
 If you want some butter it's under my face.